The Optimise Study

 What is involved?

 We are looking for people to participate in the Optimise Study.
-You will be followed up for 12 months and be asked to complete a monthly survey and regular diaries.
+You will be followed up for a maximum of 12 months and be asked to complete a monthly survey and regular diaries.

 We will also ask you to nominate members of your social network to join the study.
 In the surveys we will ask you about your living situation, work and study, lifestyle, social engagements, COVID-19 health and exposure, physical and mental health, and attitudes and knowledge of COVID-19 measures.